Essentials of Assessment

 Chronic stroke management:

-- Ongoing management may include a regular exercise program, walking aids and/or wheelchair, adaptive devices for activities of daily living, home modifications, addressing return to work, driving, sexual dysfunction, and ongoing management of stroke risk factors and comorbid conditions.
-Appropriate safety measures (e.g., fall prevention) should be instituted.9
+- Ongoing management may include a regular exercise program, walking aids and/or wheelchair, adaptive devices for activities of daily living, home modifications, addressing return to work, driving, management of sexual dysfunction, and ongoing evaluation and management of stroke risk factors and comorbid conditions.
+Appropriate safety measures (e.g., fall prevention) should be instituted.4

 Coordination of care:

-Coordination of treatment care plans should include all involved medical specialists, home care services, outpatient therapists, as well as the patient and their families.
+Coordination of treatment care plans should include all involved medical specialists-including the primary care physician, home care services, outpatient therapists, and the patient and their care givers.
 A multidisciplinary team is essential for success.

 Patient & family education: